composr-ecosystem/composr/_tests/codechecker/readme.txt

 The backend is written in PHP, and thus it also requires a command-line PHP interpreter to be installed (e.g. php.exe).

-To launch the Code Quality checker open a command line to the code checker directory and run codechecker.sh (Linux/MacOS) or codechecker.bat (Windows).
+To launch the Code Quality checker open a command line to the code checker directory and run codechecker.sh (Linux/Mac OS) or codechecker.bat (Windows).
 The correct minimum version of Java needs to be in the system path.

 You can drag and drop files into the checker, or you can work from a project directory.